23f2000783/birthday/SPEC.md

 is.
 The care you pour in shows.
 The work is beautiful because you are the one who made it, and you make things the way only you can.

-The only person who ever doubts Mansi is Mansi.
+The only person who ever doubts her is herself only.
 You wonder if you're enough, if you can, if there's a ceiling.
 There isn't.
 There never was.
 The limit you're so sure you're standing under — you've been above it this whole time.